-In this paper we aim to contribute to the better design and management of telephone call centers and their generalizations to include new media such as email and chat.
-The research effort is important because call centers are a growing part of the economy and because call centers are quite complicated; see Gans, Koole and Mandelbaum (2003) for background.
+In this paper, we aim to contribute to the better design and management of telephone call centers and their generalizations to include new media such as e-mail and chat.
+The research effort is important because call centers are a growing part of the economy and because call centers are quite complicated (see Gans et al. 2003 for background).
 One reason that call centers are complicated is that they often involve multiple sites with multiple groups of agents having different skills, serving multiple classes of customers with different needs.
 Another reason call centers are complicated is that waiting customers may abandon.
-Moreover, the probability distributions of both the service times and abandonment times often are not nearly exponential, making it inappropriate to directly apply a simple Markovian model; see Bolotin (1994) and Brown et al. (2002).
+Moreover, the probability distributions of both the service times and abandonment times often are not nearly exponential, making it inappropriate to directly apply a simple Markovian model (see Bolotin 1994, Brown et al. 2005).

-We focus on the problem of nonexponential service-time and abandonment-time distributions.
-In this paper we only consider a single call center with a single group of agents, serving a single group of callers, but we hope to show in future work that our approach to the single-site, single-class problem will help analyze the more general multi-site, multi-class problem.
+We focus on the problem of nonexponential servicetime and abandonment-time distributions.
+In this paper, we only consider a single call center with a single group of agents, serving a single group of callers, but we hope to show in future work that our approach to the single-site, single-class problem will help analyze the more general multisite, multiclass problem.
 Assuming that waiting customers cannot see the queue, it is natural to assume that the customer abandonment times are IID (independent and identically distributed) with a general distribution.
-In this single-site, single-class setting with invisible queues, it is commonly agreed that a good model is the M/GI/s/r + GI queue, which has a Poisson arrival process (the M), IID service times with a general distribution (the first GI), s servers, r extra waiting spaces, IID customer abandonment times with a general distribution (the final GI) and the first-come first-served service discipline.
-This model ignores the time-dependence almost always found in call arrival processes, but the time-dependence often tends to be not too important over short time intervals, such as fifteen-sixty minutes.
+In this single-site, single-class setting with invisible queues, it is commonly agreed that a good model is the M/GI/s/r + GI queue, which has a Poisson arrival process (the M), IID service times with a general distribution (the first GI), s servers, r extra waiting spaces, IID customer abandonment times with a general distribution (the final GI) and the first-come-firstserved service discipline.
+This model ignores the time dependence almost always found in call arrival processes, but the time dependence often tends to be not too important over short time intervals, such as 15-60 minutes.

 A serious problem is that the M/GI/s/r + GI queue is extremely difficult to analyze.
-In the special case of the M/M/s/r + M queue, where the service-time and abandon-time distributions are exponential, the number of customers in the system over time is a birth-and-death process, so the model is relatively tractable; see Palm (1937), Ancker and Gafarian (1963), Whitt (1999) and Garnett, Mandelbaum and Reiman (2002).
+In the special case of the M/M/s/r + M queue, where the service-time and abandon-time distributions are exponential, the number of customers in the system over time is a birth-and-death process, so the model is relatively tractable (see Palm 1937, Ancker and Gafarian 1963, Whitt 1999, Garnett et al. 2002).
 However, even in the M/M/s/r + M model, computing waiting-time distributions is somewhat complicated.
-Since the Laplace transforms of waiting times are not difficult to construct in the M/M/s/r + M model, numerical transform inversion is an effective approach there, as pointed out in Whitt
+Since the Laplace transforms of waiting times are not difficult to construct in the M/M/s/r + M model, numerical transform inversion is an effective approach there, as pointed out in Whitt (1999).

-(1999).
 We will use numerical transform inversion again here to calculate our approximate waiting-time distributions for the M/GI/s/r + GI model.